talimer/things/README.md

-# things
+# Things
-Many things for talimer
+Many things for Talimer.